 '''

 repository

 main.py: Calls and runs the test bench.

 -criteria: The criteria folder holds the global criteria for the test bench.

 Sequence specific criteria can be defined at the sequence level.

 global_criteria.py

 -products: Each python file defines a different product through its static.

-\rightarrow parameters.
+→parameters.

 product_A.py

 product_B.py

 product_C.py

 -station_config: Each .yml file defines a different test station.

 station_1.py

 station_2.py

--static_config: The static config folder holds the product-independent static.
+-static_config: The static config folder holds the product-independent static...

-⇔configuration for

 the test bench as a whole.
 Each sequence uses its own static,

 →configuration as well.

 static_config.py

 -test_cases: The functions that implement the test cases are defined in test case

-\rightarrow libraries.

-L____lib_A
+\hookrightarrowlibraries.

+L-lib_A

 cases_A1.py

 cases_A2.py

 -lib B

-L___lib_C
+L-lib_C

--test_sequences: The sequences are separated in folders which hold the sequence.
+-test_sequences: The sequences are separated in folders which hold the sequence,

-\rightarrow and test cases
+→and test cases

-declarations, the static configuration and the criterion specific.
+declarations, the static configuration and the criterion specific,

-\rightarrowto the sequence.
+→to the sequence.

---sequence_A
+-sequence_A

 sequence_A.py

 A_static_config.py

 A_criteria.py

 -sequence_B

 sequence_B.py

 B_static_config.py

 B_criteria.py

 -test_tools: The test tools that are used to implement the test cases are defined

-\rightarrow in tool libraries.
+\rightarrowin tool libraries.

 '''